avholloway/wbx-ann-bot/README.md

 https://pipedream.com/auth/signup

 ## Create a Webex Bot
-Login to the Webex Developer site, and create a bot using the following settings.
+Login to the Webex Developer site, and create a bot filling in the required fields.

 https://developer.webex.com/my-apps